AIRES: A system for air shower simulations: Processing compressed particle data files

 \subsubsection{Other operations}

 There are many other routines included in the AIRES library that provide useful tools for special analysis tasks.
 Such routines are explained in detail in appendix \ppref{A:aireslib}, we shall limit here to a brief presentation of the most relevant ones: \begin{description} \item[Counting records.]
 Routines \libbfx;crorecinfo; and \libbfx;croreccount; count the data records contained within a compressed file. \item[Repositioning.]
 Routine \libbfx;crorewind; repositions an already opened file at the beginning of the data section.
 Routines \libbfx;crorecnumber; and \libbfx;crogotorec;, used jointly, permit accessing the data records in arbitrary order. \item[Fast scanning of a file.]
 Routine \libbfx;crorecfind; finds the next appearance of a record of a given type (to locate shower headers, for example). \libbfx;getcrorectype; returns the type of the next record, and \libbfx;regetcrorecord; re-reads the current record. \item[Longitudinal tracking file utilities.]
 Routine \libbfx;crooldata; returns basic information about the positions of the observing levels defined for the simulations; while \libbfx;olcoord; returns the coordinates of the intersections between the observing levels and the shower axis and \libbfx;olv2slant; evaluates the slant depths corresponding to each observing level.
 Routines \libbfx;olcrossed; and \libbfx;olcrossedu; decode the crossed observing levels key defined in equation (\ref{eq:olcrossed}), returning the variables $i_f$, $i_l$ and $s_{\mathrm{ud}}$ (see section \ref{S:ciocustom}).
-The logical function \libbfx;olsavemarked; permits determining whether or not a given observing level is recorded into a compressed file. \item[Miscellaneous routines.]
-The library contains some other routines than may be useful in certain applications, for example the pseudo-random number utilities \libbfx;raninit;, \libbfx;urandom;,\libbfx;urandomt;, and \libbfx;grandom;. \end{description}
+The logical function \libbfx;olsavemarked; permits determining whether or not a given observing level is recorded into a compressed file. \item[Special primary utilities.]
+Besides the specific routines designed to process special primary particles, described in detail in section \ref{S:specialprim} , the AIRES library includes also some auxiliary routines that are useful to obtain data about the special primaries that were defined at the moment of creating the compressed file that is being analyzed. \libbfx;crospcode; and \libbfx;crospmodinfo; are examples of such procedures. \item[Miscellaneous routines.]
+The library contains some other routines than may be useful in certain applications, for example the pseudo-random number utilities \libbfx;raninit;, \libbfx;urandom;,\libbfx;urandomt;, and \libbfx;grandom;; Gaisser-Hillas function related routines: \libbfx;fitghf;, \libbfx;ghfpars;, \libbfx;ghfx;, \libbfx;ghfin;; atmospheric depth utility routines line \libbfx;xslant;; etc. \end{description}